bminer/node-blade/README.md

 - Use the `append` keyword to append to the matching block.
 - Use the `prepend` keyword to prepend to the matching block.
-- Use the `replace` keyword to replace to the matching block.
+- Use the `replace` keyword to replace the matching block.

 Example: